-The exhibition “One Hundred Years of Everyday Life”, which opened on International Museum Day on 18 May, marks the occasion of the centenary of the Republic of Estonia by looking at each decade to see where we have come.
+The exhibition “One Hundred Years of Everyday Life” marks the occasion of the centenary of the Republic of Estonia by looking at each decade to see where we have come.

 In each year that ends with an eight we have sought to highlight the significant aspects of each era by looking at what has happened in and around the city, the everyday life of both young and old and what cultural life was like.

 What could be bought from the shops and whether there were things there was no point looking for in the shops?
 What was considered funny and what made people sad?
 In which houses and apartments were the lights on at night?
 Was it petroleum or electricity that provided people with light?
 Which books did they read by lamplight in the evenings?